 Library By: Anna Wright and Sophie Burke The school library is a fun place.
 You can go there to get a book, study, or just have a good time.
 You can check computers in and out if your laptop is broken.
 Sometimes, she has classes in the library.
 Some clubs meet in there too.
 Mrs. Norment is the school librarian.
 She enjoys working in the library.
 She thinks that it is great fun, and loves being able to work with students.
 She says that at least 100 people come in each day, and about 80 books are checked out each day.
 The library’s most popular time is the morning, and usually, 40 books are returned each day.
 There are classes in the library every day.
 Mrs. Norment’s AE reads novels, discusses them, and learns referencing.
 The most popular book series at the library is The Selection, but Mrs. Norment’s favorite book series is Pretty Little Liars.
 As you can see, Mrs Norment has a very important job that helps many others.
 Books of all kinds are there to help you through school.
 Sometime, make sure to check out the library!

 Spring Band Trip By: Spencer Cook and Joshua Tubach

 This spring, the Bon Lin Middle 7th and 8th grade band are going on a trip to King’s Island.
 They’re taking a charter bus for an 8 hour drive for $350!
-They’re will be about 6-8 of each instrument, depending on the instrument.
-The will take a tour of Mammoth Cave, have a festival concert, and have a full day of fun on King’s Island amusement park.
+There will be about 6-8 of each instrument, depending on the instrument.
+They will take a tour of Mammoth Cave, have a festival concert, and have a full day of fun on King’s Island amusement park.
 They will wear the uniforms they wear at normal concerts.
 At this time Mr. Tucker is unsure of the kind of music of the kind of music that will be played at the concert.